snovvcrash/DivideAndScan/README.md

 ## Installation

-DivideAndScan is available on PyPI, though I recommend installing it from GitHub with [pipx](https://github.com/pipxproject/pipx) in order to always have the bleeding-edge version:
+DivideAndScan is available on PyPI as `divideandscan`, though I recommend installing it from GitHub with [pipx](https://github.com/pipxproject/pipx) in order to always have the bleeding-edge version:

 ```console
 ~$ pipx install -f "git+https://github.com/snovvcrash/DivideAndScan.git"